matthew-brett/teaching/optimizing_space.rst

     -7.99602669122

-The optimization routine ``fmin_powell`` is trying various different translations, finally coming to the optimimum (minimum) translation of very nearly -8.
+The optimization routine ``fmin_powell`` is trying various different translations, finally coming to the optimum (minimum) translation of very nearly -8.

 ***********************